 As Cannabis legalization spreads across the country, grower and dispensary operations have become an attractive investment opportunity.
 In the United States alone, the Cannabis sales are predicted to reach 11 billion in 2018 and up to 22 billion by the year 2022.
 California is a state that has recently legalized Cannabis and requires strict compliance with video surveillance regulations.
 For example, the state has a minimum camera resolution, retention and placement requirements.
-It is important that systems integrators who service businesses entering this industry, create awareness of these regulations and act accordingly because compliance fines can be costly.
+It is important that systems integrators who service businesses entering the grower market, create awareness of these regulations and act accordingly because compliance fines can be costly.

 The three biggest regulatory considerations for surveillance are video retention, video quality and law enforcement access.
 Businesses must have a way to store their surveillance videos for future viewing if an issue were to arise.
 Video surveillance retention rates depend on state or regional jurisdiction, for example, many states including California, require that growers store their surveillance recordings for at least 30 days.